Products

 Amperage Blog logo

-Self-Shielded MIG Gun Performance Self-shielded flux-cored welding is frequently used for structural construction and other jobsite welding since it offers a significant productivity advantage compared to stick welding.
-Welders using this process are likely holding their welding guns for much of the day, and they may be standing on elevated girders or lifts trying to … Read more
+Estimated reading time: 5 minutes Self-shielded flux-cored welding is frequently used for structural construction and other jobsite welding since it offers a significant productivity advantage compared to stick welding.
+Welders using this process are likely holding their welding guns for much of the day, and they may be standing on elevated girders or lifts trying […]

 • Bernard® and Tregaskiss® offer welding solutions at FABTECH 2023